-There is a mandatory swim trial for all swimmers (Solo and Relay team members) held in June.
+There is a mandatory swim trial for all swimmers (Solo and Relay team members) held in late May / early June.
 As well as completing the trial, this is a great opportunity for you to meet your fellow swimmers and discuss your training plans, swim fundraising, open water swim tips, etc. You will be notified of the exact dates via email.

 - Location: Blackrock Diving Tower, Salthill, Galway

-- Dates: Will be confirmed via email – usually the first and third weekends in June.
+- Dates: Will be confirmed via email – usually the last Saturday in May and a backup swim trial on the second Saturday in June.

 - Meeting and Registration point is at the grass area just outside the Blackrock changing area.

-- Solo swimmers will swim from Blackrock to Palmers Rock Pier (with the lifeguard hut on top) – (opposite Cocos Cafe) and back twice.
+- Solo swimmers will swim from Blackrock to the 1 km yellow swim buoy at Palmers Rock Pier (with the lifeguard hut on top) – (opposite Cocos Cafe) and back twice.
 (4km)